 The core of Savage et al.'s idea of melodic and rhythmic musicality features vocal learning and beat induction.
-These are also at the core of an influential hypothesis in evolutionary neuroscience (Patel, 2006), predicting in some cases their joint cooccurrence across species.
-However, a few outlier species point to a mismatch between the current data and the hypothesis' predictions (Cook et al., 2013), requiring an updated theoretical framework.
+These are also at the core of an influential hypothesis in evolutionary neuroscience (Patel, 2006), predicting in some cases their joint co-occurrence across species.
+However, a few outlier species point to a mismatch between the current data and the hypothesis' predictions (Cook, Rouse, Wilson, & Reichmuth, 2013), requiring an updated theoretical framework.

-Within Savage et al.'s framework, I argue that rhythm and melody may have bootstrapped each other in humans and other gradually, especially social species in interactions, such as chorusing, turn-taking, etc. (Christophe et al., 2008; Hannon & Johnson, 2005; Höhle, 2009; Ravignani et al., 2014).
+Within Savage et al.'s framework, I argue that rhythm and melody may have bootstrapped each other in humans and other species gradually, especially in social interactions, such as chorusing, turn-taking, and so forth (Christophe, Millotte, Bernal, & Lidz, 2008; Hannon & Johnson, 2005; Höhle, 2009; Ravignani et al., 2014).
 An isochronous sequence, such as the repetitive bark of a sea lion, provides a temporal grid of predictable sound events.
-Both the producer of an isochronous rhythm and its conspecifics can rely on this periodicity to learn and experiment in the spectral, hence melodic, domain during vocal learning: vocal emissions could be anchored to the onsets of the isochronous sequence.
-Hence, rhythmic isochrony may function as temporal grid to rehearse learnt vocalizations (and possibly orient attention; Bolger et al., 2014; Cason et al., 2015; Jones, 2010; Norton, 2019).
-In turn, learnt, consolidated vocalizations may serve as a 'spectral anchor' to segment conspecifics' temporal sequences (Hyland Bruno, 2017; Lipkind et al., 2013), also generating vocal Therefore, melodic templates rhythms. acquired via vocal learning can afford increased attentional or cognitive resources spent on the rhythmic domain, including temporal segmentation and regularization.
-This provides a bootstrapping mechanism for Savage et al.'s co-evolutionary dynamics to work, and a test bench for some signaling hypotheses in Mehr and colleagues.
+Both the producer of an isochronous rhythm and its conspecifics can rely on this periodicity to learn and experiment in the spectral, hence melodic, domain during vocal learning: vocal emissions could be anchored to the onsets of the isochronous sequence (Merker et al., 2009).
+Hence, rhythmic isochrony may function as temporal grid to rehearse learnt vocalizations (and possibly orient attention; Bolger, Coull, & Schön, 2014; Cason, Astésano, & Schön, 2015; Jones, 2010; Norton, 2019).
+In turn, learnt, consolidated vocalizations may serve as a "spectral anchor" to segment conspecifics' temporal sequences (Hyland Bruno, 2017; Lipkind et al., 2013), also generating vocal rhythms.
+Therefore, melodic templates acquired via vocal learning can afford increased attentional or cognitive resources spent on the rhythmic domain, including temporal segmentation and regularization.
+This provides a bootstrapping mechanism for Savage et al.'s co-evolutionary dynamics to work, and a testbench for some signaling hypotheses in Mehr and colleagues.